For the Cranberry Compote

-For the crust, preheat the oven to 350 F. Stir the cookie crumbs andtogether and press this into an ungreased 9-inch fluted, removable-bottom tart pan.
+For the crust, preheat the oven to 350 F. Stir the cookie crumbs and butter together and press this into an ungreased 9-inch fluted, removable-bottom tart pan.
 Bake the shell for 10 minutes, and then cool.

 For the White Chocolate Mousse

-For the white chocolate mousse, place the white chocolate andin a medium bowl, with a strainer placed over it.
+For the white chocolate mousse, place the white chocolate and butter in a medium bowl, with a strainer placed over it.
 Heat the milk to just below a simmer.
-In a separate bowl, the yolks, sugar and cornstarch together. the hot milk into the egg mixture gradually, while adding.
-Return this to the pot and continue to over medium heat until glossy and thickened, about 4 minutes then stir in the softened gelatin.
-Pour this through the strainer and stir until the chocolate and has melted.
+In a separate bowl, whisk the yolks, sugar and cornstarch together.
+Whisk the hot milk into the egg mixture gradually, whisking while adding.
+Return this to the pot and continue to whisk over medium heat until glossy and thickened, about 4 minutes then stir in the softened gelatin.
+Pour this through the strainer and stir until the chocolate and butter has melted.
 Cool the chocolate mixture to room temperature.

 To assemble the tart, spread half of the mousse over the bottom of the tart shell.
 Stir the chilled cranberry compote to loosen it and spoon this over the centre of the tart, spreading gently.
-Spoon the remaining half of the mousse into abag fitted with a large star tip and the mousse around the edge of the tart, creating a scalloped pattern.
+Spoon the remaining half of the mousse into a piping bag fitted with a large star tip and pipe the mousse around the edge of the tart, creating a scalloped pattern.
 Chill the tart until ready to serve.